digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 HTTP JSON API Service V2
 ########################

 This section describes the new JSON API Service that is a part of Canton 3.2.
-If you are looking for legacy JSON API, please navigate to :doc:`JSON API V1 </json-api/v1/index>`
+If you are looking for the legacy JSON API, please navigate to :doc:`JSON API V1 </json-api/v1/index>`

 The **JSON API** provides a way to interact with a ledger using http/json protocol instead of gRPC :doc:`the Ledger API </app-dev/ledger-api>`.